SC to decide today whether Finance Act 2017 is valid or not

 Senior advocate Arvind Datar, who led the arguments for the petitioners, argued that a bill which says that salaries shall be paid to the members of tribunal does not in itself make it a money bill.

-He sought making the tribunals independent saying their core judicial duty cannot be taken away or at least they can be brought under the control of law ministry or one nodal agency as held in 1997 and 2010 verdicts of the SC.
+He sought to make the tribunals independent saying their core judicial duty cannot be taken away or at least they can be brought under the control of law ministry or one nodal agency as held in 1997 and 2010 verdicts of the SC.

 The top court was hearing a batch of petitions challenging the Constitutional validity of the Finance Bill of 2017.

-On March 28, the Centre has told the court that it cannot question the speaker's decision of certifying a bill as a Money Bill and it is a well settled law.
+On March 28, the Centre has told the court that it cannot question the speaker's decision of certifying a bill as a Money Bill and it is well-settled law.

 Venugopal said contention that certification of Finance Bill of 2017 as Money Bill was not right cannot be a ground for a challenge to validity of the Bill.